huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/mobility/index.md

 title: Mobility
 ---

-A Patient’s Mobility is how able they are to move around in their environment with ease and without restriction.
-Huma helps to relay the condition of a Patient to Care Teams through questionnaires that make it easy to express their current mobility and where in the body is affected.
+A patient's leel of mobility determines how easily they are able to move around in their environment.
+Huma's mobility questionnares help to assess the condition of a patient in terms of their mobility and to transmit this information to their care teams.

 ## How it works

-The questionnaires ask subjective questions that help assess the Mobility of the Patient in focused areas.
-Patients answer in a manner that expresses how they feel to prompts.
-That data is shared with Care Teams in the Clinician Portal where they can look for trends and responses that might require prioritisation.
+The questionnaires ask questions about how the patient feels in terms of their ease of mobility.
+Results are shared with care teams via the Clinician Portal where they can look for trends and prioritise accordingly.